You have 0 items in your cart

 There’s a lot to be learned from this story, the main lesson being to persist even when things get hard.
 As Napoleon Hill writes, ‘before success comes in anyone’s life, that individual is sure to meet with much temporary defeat and, perhaps, some failure.
 When defeat overtakes a person, the easiest and most logical thing to do is to QUIT.
 That is exactly what the majority of people do.’

-I’d like you to think about these two things this week:
+I’d like you to think about these three things this week:

 Do you seek expert counsel when the way forward isn’t clear?